-8. JobReady
+8. aXcelerate

-JobReady is the main system of communication between TTI and students.
-Any announcements or administrative matters concerning TTI courses will be made via JobReady.
+aXcelerate is the main system of communication between TTI and students.
+Any announcements or administrative matters concerning TTI courses will be made via aXcelerate.
 It will also be the main method of (non-classroom) communication between trainers and students.

-TTI uses JobReady as a student management system.
+TTI uses aXcelerate as a student management system.
 All student enrolment details are held securely within this database.
-Students will have access to all relevant TTI policies and procedures through JobReady.
+Students will have access to all relevant TTI policies and procedures through aXcelerate.

-All course materials will be made available to students through JobReady.
-Students will be able to download assessment documents as editable PDFs, complete assessment tasks, and submit the completed PDF electronically via JobReady.
+All course materials will be made available to students through aXcelerate.
+Students will be able to download assessment documents, complete assessment tasks, and submit documents electronically via aXcelerate.
 Assignments submitted in hard copy won't be accepted unless as part of an agreed learning management strategy with TTI.